Welkom: 1990–present

 On 20 March 1990, Welkom was struck by a multi-vortex tornado which went through the suburbs.
 This tornado was part of a 240 km long storm front and had a width of up to 1.7 km.
 This weather event proved to be the most devastating recorded, from the financial and insurance point of view, in South Africa to date, destroying 4,000 homes.

 On 26 September 1990, Welkom experienced a seismic event with a magnitude of 4.2, which resulted in two deaths and five injuries.

 The mining company Pamodzi Gold applied for bankruptcy in 2009 even though it was sitting atop one of the richest and consistently-producing gold veins in the world.
 The gold mine, President Steyn, was previously owned by the Thistle Mining Co., up until February 2008, and reported a total sale of 487069 ozt of gold from 2004 to 2006.
 On 29 October 2007, Thistle Gold Mining entered into a 'Sale of Shares and Claims Agreement' under the South African government's black economic empowerment laws, under which Thistle's direct and indirect interests were sold to Pamodzi Gold for $14-million.
 In 2010, Harmony Gold subsequently acquired President Steyn from the now liquidated Pamodzi Gold and resumed operations.
 In 2023, an explosion at an illegal mine killed about 30 people.

+Water and sewage crises

+As of March 2026, the Department of Water and Sanitation is implementing massive infrastructure upgrades in Welkom to address collapsed systems, with R1.2 billion already spent and R4.2 billion committed.
+Key interventions include upgrading 42 pump stations and Waste Water Treatment Works (WWTW) in Thabong to combat sewage infrastructure.